 3. The CDC says that, second only to vaccination, the most important thing is ventilation (or air filtration if you can't ventilate).
 Our theatre space has windows along one wall, so we can ventilate quite easily.
 We will continue what we have been doing since re-opening, which was to open windows after each performance and use fans to move air in and out to circulate new fresh air in for the next performance.
 The CDC estimates that, depending on the size of the room, good ventilation should take 60 to 90 minutes to achieve a 100% exchange of old air for new; we let ours run for twelve hours.

-We think these three points—along with observing the mask mandate and any other official guidelines in place at the time—will keep our space a safe place to be and allow us to keep our season on track.
+We think these three points—along with observing any official guidelines in place at the time—will keep our space a safe place to be and allow us to keep our season on track.